codeclimate/codeclimate-rubocop/config/contents/style/block_delimiters.md

 Methods that can be either procedural or functional and cannot be categorised from their usage alone is ignored.
 `lambda`, `proc`, and `it` are their defaults.
-Additional methods can be added to the `IgnoredMethods`.
+Additional methods can be added to the `AllowedMethods`.

 ### Example: EnforcedStyle: line_count_based (default)
     # bad - single line block